 As your bangs stick to your forehead, trapping dirt, oil, and dead skin underneath, your pores can get clogged as well as irritated from friction.
 Yes, just like when you’re wearing a mask!
 Cleansing on the go can help — but don’t do it with just regular wipes, which can be too harsh for the skin on your face.

 Use Pond's Antibacterial Cleansing Wipes to clean your face after sweating or exposure to .
 Also good for preventing maskne, these wipes will help you avoid getting forehead breakouts.
 These gentle tissues have glycerin and AHA, which help remove dead skin cells and kill acne-causing bacteria.

 Removing all traces of makeup and dirt is essential to .
 Not only do these contribute to clogging your pores, but the extra layer of gunk can also reduce the efficacy of your skincare products.
 It can result in , as well as breakouts.

 Add a facial cleanser like Eskinol Pimple Fighting Facial Cleanser to your skincare routine to thoroughly clean your face.
 This Micro-Cleanse Antibacterial Formula removes deep-seated dirt.
-It also dries up existing pimples with Dermaclear, which has and salicylic acid.
+It also acts as a forehead pimples treatment by drying up existing zits with Dermaclear, which has and salicylic acid.
 Apply with cotton using gentle strokes.